larusion/my_first_slidify/index.md

 knit        : slidify::knit2slides
 ---

-## About the dataset
+## Olympic Track Times from 1896 to 1964

-Olympic track times, in tenths of a second, were recorded from 1896 to 1964.
+This app displays the olympic track times in tenths of a second versus over the years that they were recorded, i.e., from 1896 to 1964.

+This dataset comes from Package 'cluster.datasets' of CRAN.

 References: